DKFZ-ODCF/COWorkflowsBasePlugin/README.COWorkflows.txt

 - Reverted references to FileSystemAccessProvider back to FileSystemInfoProvider to ensure compatibility of current COWorkflows to older version of Roddy (e.g. 2.2.66 currently used in OTP).
 - Changed COProjectsRuntimeService so, that a library name can be set when getting the sample or sequence directory.
 - Function added to get the read groups of a bam file from the bam header.
 Small fix in the SQ count
-- A speaking title like this is very nice
 - Add readme file.